Not sure where to start?

 Take our free 3-minute AI Workflow Readiness Scorecard.
 See where your team is strong, where you're stuck, and what to fix first — plus a personalized 30-day plan.

-Every workshop is hands-on, taught against your codebase.
-Your team leaves with a working AI coding workflow — not slides.
+Every workshop is hands-on.
+Remote workshops run in a pre-provisioned sandbox; the in-person workshop runs against your team's real challenges in a per-attendee lab.
+Your team leaves with a working AI-Native DevSecOps workflow — not slides.

 What a workshop looks like